one-bash/one.bash/docs/advanced-usage/module.md

 ```

 - `about-plugin`: Description of module.
 It is optional
+- `one-bash:mod:deps awk sed`: To check commands in system when `one <mod> enable`.
+The DEPS is a string which includes one or more command names separated with spaces.
 - `# ONE_LOAD_PRIORITY: <PRIORITY>`: At the head of script for setting priority.

 See the examples in https://github.com/one-bash/one.share